Ages 11+ · Modules 1 to 6 available now

 Kindness and empathy

-Understanding how our words and actions online affect real people, and building the habit of pausing before posting.
+Understanding how words and actions online affect real people, and building the habit of pausing before posting.

 3 lessons · 3 quizzes